caiiiycuk/js-dos/v7/docs/estimating-performance.md

 ## Implementing the test

-To run this test we should use `emulators.js` (from emulators) and use our `js-dos bundle` to start test.
+To run this test we should use `emulators.js` (from emulators) and use our `js-dos bundle` to start the test.

 ```html
 <script src="/v7/build/releases/latest/emulators/emulators.js"></script>